Anonymous

 From India, Kannur

-The institute is located in Noida, Uttar Pradesh and is a private University.
-I do not know how to start this matter and with whom I should discuss it with.
+The institute is located in Noida, Uttar Pradesh, and is a private university.
+I do not know how to start this matter and with whom I should discuss it.
 I have currently moved out of the previous work location.
-Should I take help from lawyer?
-Is their any labour court I can file my complaint with.
+Should I seek help from a lawyer?
+Is there any labor court where I can file my complaint?

 From India, New Delhi